Heatwave in Île-de-France: why is transport traffic disrupted?

 How does the heat impact your public transport?

-Overhead electrical cables (called catenaries), which power a large part of trains, trams and RER, are sensitive to heat.
+Overhead electrical cables (called catenaries), which power a large part of the trains, trams and RER, are affected by the heatwave.

 They can relax or break, causing power cuts and unplanned traffic stops during heat waves.